 Like sodium, K salts are also leached out from the silicon minerals by the action of the weather.
 The soluble minerals of the metal are called potash.
-A massive deposit of potash is found in many places of the world like Germany, United Kingdom, Canada.
+A massive deposit of potash is found in many places of the world like Germany, the United Kingdom, and Canada.

 There are 25 known isotopes of potassium but only three like 39K, 40K, and 41K are found in nature.
-The radioactive isotopes of potassium have been used as tracers in studies of weathering and medicine.
+The radioactive isotopes of K have been used as tracers in studies of weathering and medicine.

-The reduction process is rather unusual since potassium is a better reducing agent than sodium but at 850 °C, they are in chemical equilibrium.
-But higher volatility of potassium metal in the temperature range 850 °C to 880 °C, sifts the equilibrium towards the right.
-Therefore fractional distillation carried out to obtained the metal.
+The reduction process is rather unusual since K is a better reducing agent than Na but at 850 °C, they are in chemical equilibrium.
+But higher volatility of K in the temperature range 850 °C to 880 °C, sifts the equilibrium towards the right.
+Therefore fractional distillation was carried out to obtain the metal.

-The large difference between the first and second ionization energy of potassium is more than the compensated lattice energy for most ionic compounds.
-Therefore, the major chemistry of potassium dominated in the form of K+ ions.
+The first ionization energy of potassium is more than the compensated lattice energy for most ionic compounds.
+Therefore, the major chemistry of potassium is dominated in the form of K+ ions.

 All the alkali metal hydrides are ionic in nature containing H− ion.
 Potassium hydride is formed by the direct combination of hydrogen with metal at 350 to 600 °C. The cubic crystal lattice, KH is a colorless solid with a reasonably high melting point.
-On electrolysis of hydride, the potassium metal is migrated to the positive electrode or cathode, and hydrogen is migrated to the negative electrode or anode.
+On electrolysis of hydride, the metal is migrated to the positive electrode or cathode, and hydrogen is migrated to the negative electrode or anode.

 Potassium reacts readily with oxygen to form a number of binary compounds like monoxide (K2O), peroxide (K2O2), and superoxide (KO2).
 The stability of the superoxides increases with the increasing atomic size of the cations.
 The peroxide is prepared by oxidation of metal in liquid ammonia by oxygen.
 It is used to restore oxygen in submarines and space capsules for driver breathing apparatus.

 Potassium hydroxide (KOH) is a very strong base with a high pH scale.
 It is a white crystalline solid soluble in water and alcohol.
-The meting point of alkali hydroxides decreases with the increasing atomic number of formation alkali metals.
+The melting point of alkali hydroxides decreases with the increasing atomic number of alkali metals.
 Measurement of proton affinities of alkali hydroxides suggests that the base strength increases from LiOH to CsOH.

 Potassium halides are colorless, crystalline solids with high melting, boiling point, and high conductivity in the fused state.
 They all may be prepared by reacting KOH or K2CO3 with appropriate hydrogen halide.
 For a given cation the lattice energy decreases from lithium to cesium and for a given alkali metal the lattice energies decrease from fluorine to iodine.
 All the alkali metal halides crystalize as a face-centered cubic crystal lattice.

-For most of the soil, potassium ions are an essential component of plant nutrition.
-Potassium chloride (KCl) is an important compound that is used in different types of fertilizer to growing the production of crops.
+For most of the soil, K+ ion is an essential component of plant nutrition.
+Potassium chloride (KCl) is an important compound that is used in different types of fertilizers to grow the production of crops.
 Agricultural fertilizers consume 90 percent of the global production of metal in the form of KCl.
-Potassium, in the form of Na-K alloy, is used in the heat exchanger in breeder reactors.
+It forms Na-K alloy which is used in the heat exchanger in breeder reactors.

-|KCl||used in important fertilizer like muriate of potash (MOP).|
+|KCl||used in important fertilizers like muriate of potash (MOP).|

-|KOH||used in rubber processing, preparation of potassium phosphate.|
+|KOH||used in rubber processing, and preparation of potassium phosphate.|

-|K2CO3||used in decorative glass, color TV tube, textile, dye, and pigment industry.|
+|K2CO3||used in decorative glass, color TV tubes, textiles, dyes, and pigment industries.|

 |KClO3||used in explosives and matches.|